How to Estimate Total Fabric Cost for Any Sewing Project

 Fabric is usually the largest material cost, but notions add up:

-- Thread: $3–8 per spool (you'll need at least 2 for a large project)
+- Thread: $3 to 8 per spool (you'll need at least 2 for a large project)

 Building Your Project Budget